twilight-wizard/nixmentors/Lab5-Storage/zfs.md

 bunny:~# zpool create mypool raidz2 c8t1d0 c8t5d0 c7t1d0 c7t5d0 cache c10t2d0 log c10t6d0
 ```

-I'm going to go over this:
+I'm going to go over this...again:

+* `zpool` is the command. duh...
+* `create` is the action, of course...
+* `mypool` is the name, you know this...
+* `raidz2 c8t1d0 c8t5d0 c7t1d0 c7t5d0` is going to create a striped RAID with two levels of parity
+* `cache c10t2d0` is going to allocate a drive to serve as a caching mechanism
+* `log c10t6d0` is going to log all of the things

-Let's see what it ended up looking like.
+Let's see what it ended up looking like:

 ```
 bunny:~# zpool status mypool